iostopan/k3s-cluster/Readme.md

 # Install K3s worker agent: fill in K3S_URL and K3S_TOKEN
 curl -sfL https://get.k3s.io | K3S_URL=https://192.168.X.X:6443 K3S_TOKEN=xxxx sh
 ```
+### DHCP Reservations

+As this is a home, low-budget project, the cluster IPs are generated through `DHCP`.
+I'm not using static IPs but my ISP / router settings do provide `DHCP Reservations`.
+In my case, I used each of the VMs `MAC Address` to reseve a slot between the `192.168.1.0` - `192.168.1.100` IP range.

+To find the `MAC Address` of each VM:

+1. Go to the Proxmox VE web insterface.
+2. Click on the VM in the `Server View` list.
+3. Click on `Hardware` -> `Network Device`
+4. Copy the `MAC Address` in your ISP's `DHCP Reservations` options and assign the desired IP.

+In my case, `pve-k3s-1` - the master node is reserverd at `192.168.1.7`

+If you don't do this, there is a rish of your nodes changing IPs within your network and bringing chaos into your configuration files.
+If the IPs change, `hosts`, kubernetes configs and other settings that requried the VM IPs will need to be reconfigured.

+5. Restart all machines and check if the IPs are the same by `ssh` into each of them.

 ### Local Workstation Access